uxallthethings/wpgovernance/journey-maps.md

 * ⚠️ Need for open communications and timeline decision making for the future

 ## The WordPress Project: Some Paid and Some Volunteer
-￼From the collection of volunteers, builders, administrators, and users who support and use WordPress, Sasha is a sponsored team lead for the Accessibility team.
+From the collection of volunteers, builders, administrators, and users who support and use WordPress, Sasha is a sponsored team lead for the Accessibility team.
 WordPress teams are currently building the new block editor called Gutenberg.

 [Map: Collection of Volunteers, Builders, Administrators, and Users Who Support and Use WordPress](https://miro.com/app/board/o9J_kxoZQ9E=/)